Siddarth Sundar - Senior Product Manager, Wi-Fi Solutions

 Shutoff | 0-1 μA | No | ~1s |

 One strategy to reduce the overall power consumption is to stay in the lowest power mode as much as possible.
 When data needs to be transmitted or received, do it as quickly as possible then go back to lowest power state possible.
 As shown in the above table, wake up time increases as you enter deeper sleep states.
 This means higher latency.
-Also, certain sleep modes cannot retain memory, which means applications need to re-establish the connection with the AP and cloud.
-This can lead to additional power consumption.
+Also, certain sleep modes cannot retain memory, which means applications need to re-establish the connection with the AP and cloud and can lead to additional power consumption.

 There are several best practices for optimizing these modes to ensure low power consumption: optimizing Transmit and Receive modes, optimizing various sleep modes, WMM and power save modes, and standby and shutdown modes.